 Explanation:

-• webserver: Connects to 192.168.1.100 as ubuntu using port 2222 and the id_ed25519_webserver key.
+• webserver: Connect to 192.168.1.100 as user ubuntu via port 2222, using the id_ed25519_webserver key.

-How to Use the Config File
+How to use the config file

-Execute the SSH connection command using only the nickname.
+Run SSH using only the alias:

 • Using the webserver alias: